 The answer is that we often describe people who are afraid of conflicts as being nice.
 An example would be a person who notices his friend drinking too much, but don’t want to bring up the subject.
 So, he lets the drinking continue, thereby risking the health of his friend.
 This is not an act of kindness, but out of fear of conflict.

 What you should do is becoming genuinely nice.
 You should base your decisions in life based on what would do the most good for the most people.
 A truthfully nice person would go through the talk with his friend who drinks too much.

 4. Be Easy Going

-We humans are driven by a natural egoism that is not necessarily negative – it’s only human.
+We, humans, are driven by a natural egoism that is not necessarily negative – it’s only human.
 The true reason for why we want to meet up with friends is that we want to induce positive feelings.
 We want to have a good, enjoyable time together, and feel loved, needed and liked.
 We do everything in life in order to enjoy a good feeling about it – even charity is something we do because we feel good about it.

 From this, it becomes clear that you will become more popular if people have a nice time with you.
 You’ve probably never had a friend you only met out of pity without enjoying yourself.
-And if you did, you did it because you would blame yourself afterwards if you didn’t.
-Then your reason for meeting would be to avoid an unpleasant feeling.
+And if you did, you did it because you would blame yourself afterward if you didn’t.
+Then your reason for the meeting would be to avoid an unpleasant feeling.